jayakrishna123/progate-web-extravaganza/README.md

 # Welcome To The Progate Web Extravaganza

 The Progate Web Extravaganza is our way of celebrating the spirit of web development and teach the basics of Git and GitHub.
-All participants shall receive an opportunity to feature one website that they have built in the leaderboard after the activity ends.
+All participants shall receive an opportunity to feature one website that they have built in the shareboard after the activity ends.

 ## Prerequisites